 Further questions and future work

+Trees' investment in carbon reserves helps them survive and recover from multiple disturbances or stressful changes in environmental conditions (5–15).
+Carbon reserves in the form of non-structural carbon (NSC) are mainly soluble sugars, starch, and lipids.

+These reserves can be short-term—cycled very fast with a high turnover—or long-term—cycled slower with lower turnover—depending on which treetree’s organ (branch, stem, root) orand tree species (16–18) is being considered.
+For example, tTree species differ in their carbon allocation strategies, and some may prioritize allocation to NSC long-term NSC storage over other alternatives such as growth (19–21).
+Thus, trees storing long-term NSC may have very old reserves that, if accessible, can buffer metabolism over multiannual or multidecadal time scales, playing a fundamental role in long-term tree survival and recovery.

+Under a positive carbon balance, trees’ metabolism is sustained by recent NSC (11, 22–24).
+However, when trees are in a carbon deficit, they access their reserves to sustain metabolism (11, 13, 25–27).
+Under these conditions, the carbon allocated to metabolism starts reflecting the contribution of old reserves, becoming progressively older.
+When trees recover or adapt, NSC reserves replenish with new NSC, and allocation to metabolism comes back to younger NSC (28).
+Thus, the interplay between multiple disturbances along trees’ life spans and trees’ carbon metabolism leaves footprints in the composition of ages of the NSC reserves and the NSC being allocated to metabolism.

 The NSC turnover in trees and organs is determined by the amount of the NSC in the tree and the carbon fluxes towards metabolic needs such as respiration and growth, which may depend on species life history traits (19).
 These NSC turnover may fluctuate as trees regulate their carbon fluxes in response to environmental conditions (28, 29).
-The strategy for storing and using long-term reserves impacts trees' carbon fluxes and metabolism, affecting their ability to survive disturbances and recover.
+The strategy for storing and using long-term reserves impacts trees' carbon fluxes and metabolism, affecting their ability to survive disturbances and to recover.

-Estimating the age of NSC stored in trees can serve as a proxy for NSC turnover time if trees are in a steady state.
+Estimating the age of NSC stored in trees can serve as a proxy for NSC turnover time if trees are in steady state.
 NSC age is the time between carbon fixation by photosynthesis and the time of observation.
 Large carbon allocation to NSC reserves and low allocation to growth, respiration, and reproduction may result in low NSC turnover times.
 The lower the turnover time, the older the NSC in reserve pools.
 However, NSC turnover time may vary significantly between species, having a significant impact on trees' resilience to environmental changes.

 Since trees are not usually in a steady state, and NSC pool sizes and carbon fluxes may change with environmental conditions (29), the observed NSC age alone may not accurately reflect NSC turnover time.
 Additionally, NSC ages are not evenly distributed within trees or organs (16, 18).
 Age distribution depends on the mixing rates between old stored NSC and newly assimilated carbon, influenced by tree life history traits (30).
 Fluctuations in the carbon balance and mixing rates affect the age composition of NSC reserves, creating transient responses in NSC ages that do not reflect changes in NSC turnover time.